 (Course photograph above by Unknown Author is licensed under CC BY-NC-ND).

 FREQUENTLY ASKED QUESTIONS:

 Are your online courses downloadable to my computer?
-No. You must be logged in on our website to view the course materials.
-Please feel free to take our free sample course to see how our online courses and testing works.
+You must be logged in on our website to view at least some of the course materials.
+Many of our courses do have downloadable files.

 To contact the Institute of Somatic Therapy about this or any other massage therapy CEU course, you can email us through the "contact" link above.
 Thank you.